kcorey/FourSided/README.md

-# Color Slot Machine PWA
+# DISC Personality Slot Machine PWA

-A Progressive Web App that simulates a classic slot machine with colorful spinning reels.
+A Progressive Web App that combines the excitement of a classic slot machine with DISC personality type discovery.

 ## Features

 - **Classic Slot Machine Design**: Authentic slot machine appearance with metallic frame and display window
 - **Smooth Spinning Animation**: Realistic spinning animation that slows to a stop with easing
-- **Color-Based Results**: Four vibrant colors (Red, Green, Blue, Yellow) with matching background changes
+- **DISC Personality Results**: Four colors representing DISC personality types with detailed descriptions
 - **Pull Arm Interaction**: Authentic pull arm that responds to clicks and touch
 - **PWA Support**: Installable on mobile and desktop devices
 - **Responsive Design**: Works on all screen sizes